sharife/goldenthread-v2/site/content/productions/the-language-of-wild-berries-2022.md

         Ballet Theater as Sky Masterson.
 He just participated in the Hollywood Fringe Festival and a tour of *Romeo and Juliet*!
 Zaya is very excited to share this very important story with you all!
+    - name: Damien Seperi
+      credit: Davood
+      bio: Damien Seperi is a San Francisco Bay Area local actor with over a a dozen theatre credits.
+He was last seen with Golden Thread as Saïd in *Autobiography of a Terrorist*.
+Damien has also performed with San Francisco Shakespeare, Marin Shakespeare and off Broadway West.
+He would like to give a big thanks to the cast and crew of this quaint production and to all supporters of the arts.
 photos:
   heading: ""
 bottom: